Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ### Tip
 A good way to ensure that subscripts are in range is to avoid subscripting altogether by using a range for whenever possible.

+## Note
+If the container is empty, the iterators returned by begin and end are equal—they are both off-the-end iterators.